A glossary of art vocabulary and definitions beginning with U.

 - A subdued or muted tone of color; specifically a color seen through and modifying another color.

 - An organization of parts so that all contributed to a coherent whole.
 It is the combined result of all principles of design.
 See Principles of Good Design discussion on unity for more information.

-- In typography, capital letters, which gained this alternative name from the standard location in which typesetters stored them.
+- In typography, capital letters, which gained this alternative name from the standard location in where typesetters once stored them.

 - A premise of urban planning arguing that the best way to organize cities is through the design of the city’s landscape, rather than the design of its buildings.
 Also referred to as landscape urbanism.